 A recent post by Seth Godin talks about how we often waste time teaching people things they’re not really committed to learning.

-We might teach someone the technique they need to be good at flute, C++, or soccer, he says, “but most people don’t want to commit until after they’ve discovered that they can be good at something.”
+We might teach someone the techniques that will make them good at flute, or C++, or soccer, he says, “but most people don’t want to commit until after they’ve discovered that they can be good at something.”

 His solution is to teach commitment first.
 Because then they’ll stick to it.

-“Education”, after all, means “drawing out” what is already inside the person, not pushing in a stronger commitment to something they don’t really want to do.
+“E-ducation,” after all, means “drawing out” what is already inside the person — not teaching them to commit to things that don’t feed their soul.